 Non-verbal cues make up most of our communication, which is why it’s that much more important to gain exceptional communication skills so your reps can properly communicate with customers over the phone.
 Agents should be clear and straightforward in the language they use to make sure no statements made are misunderstood.
-Proper phone etiquette is also important.
+Proper call center etiquette is also important.

 3. Positive Attitude

 One of the most under-rated customer service skills, positive thinking can go a long way.
 Being yelled at regularly throughout the day can take its toll on some people, which is why it’s important that your agents maintain a positive attitude.
 A positive attitude combined with patience goes a long way in helping your employees remain levelheaded.

 Since no person or situation is the same, each call your representatives take is bound to be different.
 Great customer service representatives need to be able to adapt to any situation, managing an angry customer one minute and a friendly one the next, offering excellent help and service no matter what the situation calls for.

 It’s easy to be distracted, especially in the sometimes monotonous work of a call center, however, your customer service representatives must remain attentive while taking calls.
 Agents need to be alert and attentive, making sure they fully understand the needs of callers to ensure they can adequately meet them.

 It’s important to use positive language, especially when dealing with upset customers.
 This means, rather than your reps saying phrases like “No”, “I don’t know”, or “Please calm down”, they should instead use phrases like “That option is unavailable right now, but I can offer you another option that’s similar”, “Let me speak with the representative that handles that and I’ll get back with you as soon as possible”, or “I understand that you’re frustrated—I’d be frustrated too”, and “I’m sorry”.
 Changing the words and phrases they use can make all the difference in your customer experience.